-- The lesson should be interdisciplinary and real world applications should be involved.
+- The lesson should be interdisciplinary and real-world applications should be the focus.

 I know teachers who have done all three and the GT students find their courses to be boring and useless.
 They say that they don't learn anything, "we just do stuff".
 Many times, they don't understand their grade when rubrics and other "authentic assessments" are used.

-As for themes, concepts, and applications and connections, they must occur naturally.
+As for themes, concepts, applications, and connections, they must occur naturally.
 GT students have complained about teachers rigging lessons to make them connect to other disciplines.
-When I use a piece of vocabulary that the students learned in another subject area, the smiles are everywhere.
+When I use a piece of vocabulary that the students learned in another subject area, smiles are everywhere.
 Wow, you really are part of the real world.
 If it had been contrived, you would never get that neat reaction.

 I leave you with an example of how GT students learn.

-At times, I would use vocabulary in my first period class that the students had not been exposed to.
+At times, I would use vocabulary in my first-period class that the students had not been exposed to.
 For instance, tyro and ilk were unknown to them.
-After a while, they assumed that I started making words up, so they would check them in a dictionary that was kept on one of my bookshelves.
+After a while, they assumed that I started making words up, so they would check them in a dictionary (This was back in the day, no Google!) that was kept on one of my bookshelves.
 I would of course define the word before they looked it up and I was always correct.
 They were impressed that a math teacher knew vocabulary.
-Two students asked if they could take the first five minutes of each class to present one SAT type word and discuss its origins with the class.
+Two students asked if they could take the first five minutes of each class to present one SAT-type word and discuss its origins with the class.
 I agreed and the result was amazing.
 The students were enthused, I was enthused, and we learned some very nifty words.
-At the end of the grading period, the two students wrote a vocabulary quiz based on the selected words and of course I was asked to take it along with the class.
+At the end of the grading period, the two students wrote a vocabulary quiz based on the selected words and of course, I was asked to complete it along with the class.
 I am proud to announce that I tied for fifth out of thirty-one on the quiz.
 Oh yes, the top six scorers were listed on the board.
 The students received extra credit and I could brag about tying with a student who reads twenty-four hours a day.

 I mention this piece of learning to reinforce the notion that the best learning occurs when it's not contrived or related to some obscure theme.
-This lesson occurred purely by accident starting with words spoken by their center of the universe, their teacher.
+This lesson occurred purely by accident starting with words spoken by the center of their universe, their teacher.